 - User Interface: Smartphones are one of the most carefully designed consumer products and far more intuitive than any dictaphone.
 Besides, doctors are already comfortable using their smartphones for non-work purposes.
 That means transitioning to a smartphone dictation app typically requires no training or user manual.

-- Features: All modern smartphones come with built-in speech to text capabilities (whether it’s Google or Siri) and voice recording apps (Voice Memos in Apple and Voice Recorder in Android).
+- Features: All modern smartphones come with built-in speech-to-text capabilities (whether Google or Siri) and voice recording apps (Voice Memos in Apple and Voice Recorder in Android).
 And with hundreds of medical dictation apps on the market, there’s no limit to features available for dictation and transcription.

-As you’re probably seeing, modern smartphones come with all the technical requirements necessary to replace a traditional dictaphone.
+As you probably see, modern smartphones come with all the technical requirements necessary to replace a traditional dictaphone.
 And with the right mobile dictation app, they offer a few obvious benefits.

 Always with you

-Apps like Mobius Scribe also allow you to record voice memos to insert into the EMR at a later point.
-So if you change work stations, are working from home, or want to dictate clinical notes in the car, you don’t have to wait.
+Apps like Mobius Conveyor also allow you to record voice memos to insert into the EMR at a later point.
+So if you change workstations, are working from home, or want to dictate clinical notes in the car, you don’t have to wait.
 Smartphones offer a convenient mobile dictation solution that never leaves your side.

 Instant and accurate

-Depending on your dictation and transcription workflow, using a dictaphone may create lag times before your clinical notes are complete.
-Mobile medical dictation uses voice recognition software so your words appear on the screen as you speak.
+Depending on your dictation and transcription workflow, using a dictaphone may create lag times before completing your clinical notes.
+Mobile medical dictation uses voice recognition software, so your words appear on the screen as you speak.

-Apps like Mobius Scribe use deep learning and neural net technology to provide the most accurate voice recognition software on the planet.
-Scribe gets even better as you use it, and like most medical dictation apps it understands medical terminology out of the box.
+Apps like Mobius Conveyor use deep learning and neural net technology to provide the most accurate voice recognition software on the planet.
+Conveyor gets even better as you use it, and like most medical dictation apps, it understands medical terminology out of the box.

-Making medical dictation efficient requires that you integrate it carefully into your clinical documentation workflow.
+Making medical dictation efficient requires integrating it carefully into your clinical documentation workflow.